SumoLogic/sumologic-documentation/docs/manage/partitions/flex/create-edit-partitions-flex.md

 * You can change the retention period of the partition.
   :::note
-  By default, Sumo Logic internal partitions like `sumologic_audit_events`, `sumologic_volume`, and so on, have the same retention period as the Default Continuous Index.
+  By default, Sumo Logic internal partitions like `sumologic_audit_events`, `sumologic_volume`, and so on, have the same retention period as the Default Index.
 You can change the retention period for any of these internal partitions as desired.
   :::
 * You can change the data forwarding configuration.
 * You cannot change the name of a partition, the routing expression, or reuse a partition name.